tillersystems/Stardust/src/CheckBox/README.md

 - `defaultChecked` - Specifies the initial state: whether or not the checkbox is selected.
 - `disabled` - Specifies whether the checkbox is disabled.
 - `onChange` - Callback whence clicked.
+- `value` - The value to be used in the checkbox input.
+This is the value that will be returned on form submission.

 | propName         | propType | defaultValue | isRequired |
 | ---------------- | :------: | :----------: | :--------: |